 We have been living here for three years.

-It is mentioned earlier that in Turkish perfect tense does not exist; therefore, continuous tense is used with a phrase indicating time (e.g. Üç yıldır).
+Turkish perfect tense does not exist.
+To give the same meaning, You use continuous tense with a phrase indicating time (e.g. Üç yıldır).

 2.Bodrum katında kalıyorlar.